 In his new book, Far from the Tree, Solomon examines families coping with children who have extraordinary disabilities as well as children who are prodigies, who are conceived in rape and who become criminals.
 Showing that differences within families are universal, Solomon expands our understanding of what connects us as humans.

-Record date: Wednesday, October 23
+Record date: October 23, 2013